-Focal Surface The focal Surface is a slightly curved surface, similarly to that of the JEM-EUSO central PDM, being an array of 48×48 pixels of 2.88mm × 2.88mm size exceeding slightly the focal point spread.
-This granularity fits perfectly the accuracy requirements to make the image the longitudinal profile of Air-shower above 10^{18} eV.
-Practically, the Focal Surface of the PDM is broken up into 9 sets of identical Elementary cells (EC), which are matrixes of 2×2 MAPMTs.
-Inside the PDM structure, the 9 EC are disposed and tilted according the appropriate shape required for the Focal Surface.
+Focal Surface The focal Surface is a slightly curved surface, similarly to that of the JEM-EUSO central PDM, being an array of 48×48 pixels of 2.88 mm $\times 2.88$ mm size exceeding slightly the focal point spread.
+This granularity fits perfectly the accuracy requirements to make the longitudinal profile image of Air-showers above 10^{18} eV.
+Practically, the focal surface of the PDM is broken up into a set of 9 identical Elementary Cells (ECs), which are matrixes of 2×2 MAPMTs.
+Inside the PDM structure, the 9 ECs are disposed and tilted according to the appropriate shape required for the FS.

 MAPMTs They are photon detectors consisting of a matrix of 8×8 pixels.
-Each pixel is associated to an output channel generating a charge or a current called an anode.
-Their sensitivity is as low as a few tens of photoelectrons and their dynamic range can extend up to few 100 photoelectrons per μ s when working at high gain 106.
-This high gain is achieved through 14 dynodes polarised by High Voltage Power Supplies (HVPS) for which the photocathode is set at -900 V. Limited power consumption is obtained with a Crockoft-Walton (CW) high voltages supplier.
-Dynamic range can be extended up to 106 photons if the gain is reduced automatically gradually from 10^6 to 10^4 , 10^2 or 30 by fast switches (SW) reacting to the micro-second timescale in case of large current flow is detected in the anodes.
+Each pixel is associated to an anode generating a charge or a current in output.
+Their sensitivity is as low as a few tens of photoelectrons and their dynamic range can extend up to few 100 photoelectrons per μ s when working at high gain (10^6).
+This high gain is achieved through 14 dynodes (not 12??) polarised by High Voltage Power

+Supplies (HVPS) for which the photocathode is set at 900 V. Limited power consumption is obtained with a Crockoft-Walton (CW) high voltages supplier.
+Dynamic range can be extended up to 10^6 photons (??) if the gain is reduced automatically gradually from 10^6 to 10^4 , 10^2 or 30 by fast switches (SW) reacting to the microsecond timescale in case of large current flow is detected in the anodes.
 In the PDM, there is 9 independent HVPS controlling the 9 ECs.
 Because a large photon flux generating anode current above 100μ A would destroy the tube, an automatic control system reducing the gain or switching off the MAPMT is mandatory to guaranty the tube survival.
 Practically this switching decision logic is implemented in a FPGA reading out the ASICs.

-ASICs 36 ASICs of the type SPACIROC [6] are used to perform the anode signals measurement and digitisation of the 36 MAPMTs.
+ASICs 36 SPACIROC [6] type ASICs are used to perform the anode signals measurement and digitisation of the 36 MAPMTs.
 These ASICs have 64 channels.
 Their analog inputs are DC-coupled to the MAPMT anodes.
-They process the 64 analog signals in parallel in two modes : 1) in photoelectron counting mode, in a range from 1/3 of photoelectrons up to 100 photoelectrons, by discriminating over a programmed threshold each of the channels, 2) by estimating the charge from 20 pC to 200 pC, by time over threshold determination for exclusive groups of 8 anodes current sums.
-The 64 analog channels are balanced each-other relatively by gain matching over 8-bits.
+They process the 64 analog signals in parallel in two modes: 1) in photoelectron counting mode, in a range from 1/3 of photoelectrons up to 100 photoelectrons, by discriminating over a programmed threshold each of the channels, 2) by estimating the charge from 20 pC to 200 pC, by time over threshold determination for exclusive groups of 8 anodes current sums.
+The 64 analog channels are balanced eachother relatively by gain matching over 8-bits.
 The discrimination voltage level used in the photo-counting is provided by a 10-bit DAC (Digital to Amplitude converter).
 In both cases the digitisation is performed by 8-bits counters every GTU.
 There is no data buffering on the ASIC.
-The data are transferred to the later stage, a FPGA each GTU under the sequencing of a 40MHz clock.
+The data are transferred to the FPGA each GTU under the sequencing of a 40MHz clock.